Hampton Gay: Economic and social history

-The population of Hampton Gay continued to dwindle from the closing of the mill to the 1990's and is classified as a hamlet.
+The population of Hampton Gay continued to dwindle from the closing of the mill to the 1990s and is classified as a hamlet.
 From 2002 there has been something of a resurgence of activity, with new farming families joining the community increasing the population considerably.
 Willowbrook Farm has attracted a lot of media attention through its educational and charitable work.
 It was established in 2003 and has been a pioneer of tayib (natural) farming based on principles of traditional regenerative agriculture, combining environmental and social sustainability.
 The founders, Dr Lutfi Radwan and Ruby Radwan were the subjects of a 2022 episode of the popular TV series "New Lives in the Wild".